3.0 Prohibited Conduct (General Misconduct)

 3.1 Endangerment and Unwelcome Physical Contact

-3.1.1 Conduct that threatens or is likely to endanger the health or safety of any person on College property or at College sponsored and supervised functions, including physical abuse, assault, fighting, threats to use force, and/or acts of intimidation or harassment.
+3.1.1 Conduct that threatens or is likely to endanger the health or safety of any person on College property or at College sponsored and affiliated functions, including physical abuse, assault, fighting, threats to use force, and/or acts of intimidation or harassment.

 3.1.2 Action(s) that endanger the health, safety or well-being of another person or group.